mdolab/openconcept/doc/features/aerodynamics.rst

 Next, the difference between the spanwise sectional lift coefficient computed by OpenAeroStruct and the associated :math:`C_{l, \text{max}}` is aggregated to smoothly compute the nearest point to stall.
 Finally, a solver varies OpenAeroStruct's angle of attack to drive the aggregated :math:`\max(C_l - C_{l, \text{max}})` to zero.
 A Newton solver is capable of this system, but it is very slow because it needs to invert the whole system's Jacobian.
-A better method is to use OpenMDAO's ``NonlinearSchurSolver``, but it may not be available in your OpenMDAO distribution.
+A better method is to use OpenMDAO's ``NonlinearSchurSolver``.
+At the time of writing this, it is available on `this OpenMDAO branch <https://github.com/ArshSaja/OpenMDAO/tree/Schur_solver_new>`_, but not in the main OpenMDAO repository.

 Other models
 ============